-observed in crediting of households, while the development of crediting of enterprises is uneven.
+New crediting is developing moderately - positive trends are observed in crediting of households, while the development of crediting of enterprises is uneven.
 Loans amounting to 128.35 million euro have been newly issued by 30 September 2019.

-income and therefore savings of households are growing, their creditworthiness improves.
+Positive trends are observed in crediting of households.
+As income and therefore savings of households are growing, their creditworthiness improves.
 Therefore, the volume of new credits issued for acquisition of housing is also gradually growing.
 Housing crediting is still hindered by insufficient household income for the first instalment, which usually ranges from 10 to 30% of the total amount of the credit.
 The support programme for acquisition of housing property, which provides for loans for families with children for the house purchase or construction of housing property, can be evaluated positively.
 From 1 March 2018, the range of beneficiaries of the housing guarantee programme has been extended and also young specialists aged below 35 having no children as dependents and families with children up to 23 years of age (inclusive) can receive state support for acquisition of a home.
 Most of the loans granted to households are loans for acquisition of a home, reconstruction and repair.
 In total, dynamics of household credits are still negative, and the proportion of household credits in the total credit portfolio is shrinking.

-ROA - profit/loss to assets ratio
+1 ROA - profit/loss to assets ratio

-ROE - profit/loss to capital and reserves ratio
+2 ROE - profit/loss to capital and reserves ratio